Indian Airlines Flight 257: Decision to continue the approach

 Local weather station reported that the sky was in overcast condition with a total of 8 okta in the area of Thangjing Hill range, meaning that the visibility would have limited the crew's vision.
-The crew had taken a short-cut by deviating from the flight track.
-There were instances when the pilots had deliberately sent false reports on their actual position.
-Despite being false on their exact position, added with the deteriorating weather condition in the area, the crew decided to continue their flight to Imphal.
+In addition, the crew had taken a short-cut by deviating from the approved flight track, and would transmit deliberately false reports to Imphal Airport regarding their actual position.
+This, as well as the deteriorating weather, led the pilots to underestimate their position and distance from Imphal as they started their approach.

-Checks on the pilots flight history revealed that the pilot flying (PF) of Flight 257, Captain Heldar, had flown for at least 36 times to Imphal.
-Indian Airlines did not set a limit for pilots to use the same route so occasionally pilots chose to fly the same route over and over again.
-Over time, Captain Heldar requested the flights to Imphal to be given to him.
-As a result, Captain Heldar had been familiarized with the route.
-This eventually led Captain Heldar to be a bit over-confident.
+Checks on the pilots flight history revealed that the pilot flying (PF) of Flight 257, Captain Heldar, had previously made at least 36 flights to Imphal.
+Indian Airlines did not limit how often pilots could use the same route, so some pilots occasionally chose to fly one specific route over and over again.
+Over time, Captain Heldar requested that flights to Imphal be assigned to him, leading to him becoming very familiar with the route.
+This seems to have led Captain Heldar to be somewhat over-confident in his ability to navigate purely by instinct.
 In the CVR recording at 12:38 IST, Captain Heldar could be heard saying "this is one hill, that is another hill and in between the two."
-His familiarity with the surrounding terrain caused him to estimate his calculation and distance on the basis of the features of the terrain rather than on the aircraft's instruments.
+His familiarity with the terrain around Imphal seems to have caused Haldar to base his time distance calculations on seemingly-familiar terrain features, rather than the data from the aircraft's instruments.

-While there were clear violations of the proper procedure for an approach to Imphal, Captain Heldar was accompanied by Captain Roy Choudhury in the cockpit.
+While there were clear violations of the proper procedure for an approach to Imphal, Captain Heldar was accompanied by Captain Roy Choudhury acting as co-pilot.
 Captain Roy Choudhury should have corrected Captain Heldar's actions, but the CVR indicated that he did not give any kind of caution, advice or corrective responses to Captain Heldar's actions.
-Investigators described his demeanour on the entire flight as a "mere passive and mute spectator" in the cockpit.
+Investigators described his demeanor on the entire flight as that of a "mere passive and mute spectator".
 Hence, Captain Roy Choudhury was also blamed by the investigators for being equally undisciplined and lacking in professionalism.

 Conclusion

 The final report was submitted to the Indian government on 30 April 1992, approximately eight months after the accident.
-The investigation concluded the cause of the crash as follow:
+The investigation concluded the cause of the crash as follows:

 The accident occurred by reason of a grave error on the part of the Pilot-in-Command in not adhering to the operational flight plan and ILS let down chart and not realizing that his early descent to 10000 ft and turning right for outbound leg without reporting overhead VOR would result in loss of time reference and as such misplace him in the hilly terrain.
 The Pilot-in-Command's action may have been influenced by his extreme familiarity with the terrain.